Azure/azure-powershell/documentation/migration-guides/Az.1.0.0-migration-guide.md

 - Following properties were removed
   - Removed property `PortalHostnameConfiguration`, `ProxyHostnameConfiguration`, `ManagementHostnameConfiguration` and `ScmHostnameConfiguration` of type `PsApiManagementHostnameConfiguration` from `PsApiManagementContext`.
 Instead use `PortalCustomHostnameConfiguration`, `ProxyCustomHostnameConfiguration`, `ManagementCustomHostnameConfiguration` and `ScmCustomHostnameConfiguration` of type `PsApiManagementCustomHostNameConfiguration`.
   - Removed property `StaticIPs` from PsApiManagementContext.
 The property has been split into `PublicIPAddresses` and `PrivateIPAddresses`.
-  - Removed required property `Location` from New-AzureApiManagementVirtualNetwork cmdlet, as it was redundant parameter.
+  - Removed required property `Location` from New-AzureApiManagementVirtualNetwork cmdlet.

 ### Az.Billing (previously AzureRM.Billing, AzureRM.Consumption, and AzureRM.UsageAggregates)
 - The `InvoiceName` parameter was removed from the `Get-AzConsumptionUsageDetail` cmdlet.
 Scripts will need to use other identity parameters for the invoice.